pyt-team/challenge-icml-2024/README.md

 ## General Guidelines
 Everyone can participate and participation is free --only principal PyT-Team developers are excluded.
 It is sufficient to:
-- Send a Pull Request;
+- Send a valid Pull Request (i.e. passing all tests) before the deadline.
 - Respect Submission Requirements (see below).

-Teams are accepted, and there is no restriction on the number of team members and number of submissions.
+Teams are accepted, and there is no restriction on the number of team members.
 An acceptable Pull Request automatically subscribes a participant/team to the challenge.

 We encourage participants to start submitting their Pull Request early on, as this helps addressing potential issues with the code.
 Moreover, earlier Pull Requests will be given priority consideration in the case of multiple submissions of similar quality implementing the same lifting.